 It can be actually worse.

-Travel Grammers are talking all the time about how they adore talking and meeting different people.
+Travel Instagramers are talking all the time about how they adore talking and meeting different people.
 How solo traveling is the shit.
-And how they feel extremely satisfied with their airplane live.
+And how they feel extremely satisfied with their airplane life.

 Still, what type of relationship you can build when you know someone for just a day or two?
 As soon as you get to know someone you need to leave.
 Onwards to the next place for new flashy photos!